 After a while the Argentinian border buildings came up with a long line of folks outside.
 The process was the most organized of any crossing yet, with an attendant organizing the line, and each step marked in order.
 It would have been a 10 minute process had the tourists not been there.
 An hour later I was back on the bike and a few hundred yards further at the Chilean border, similarly organized and easy, other than the line.
 It was a minor relief clearing Argentina and a possible insurance check.

 The day was spectacular, with crisp sunshine and blue skies as I skated on stone marbles for the next 70 miles, rarely able to look at the mountains and false blue lakes and rivers surrounding me.
-Since this had become a main route after the landslide in Santa Lucia, they'd probably deemed it worthy of an upgrade and just as in the US, Ricky Bobby Johnny the road guy, thinks no problem can’t be cured by dumping 4 inches of gravel on it.
+Since this had become a main route after the landslide in Santa Lucia, they'd probably deemed it worthy of an upgrade and just as in the US, Ricky Bobby Johnny the road guy, thinks there's no problem that can’t be cured by dumping 4 inches of gravel on it.
 There were sections that were great, but far more with rutted gravel piles keeping it interesting.
 Oncoming pickups and SUV's had as little sense or care as anywhere, driving far too fast and in your limited lane space, running you deep into gravel and smothering you in dust.
 At some point a dozer was schmearing an 8 inch deep layer of soft dirt on 4/5ths of the width of the road leaving a huge berm that couldn't be surmounted and an oncoming fire truck with lights blazing in the middle of nowhere was blasting towards me.
 I barely got over the berm then got stuck on the narrow strip.
 All in all, a typical riding day.

-La Junta wasn’t too far away and as the shadows got longer, I rolled into town, finding the only gas station and grabbing a juice for a butt break and a chance to look for lodging.
+La Junta wasn’t too far away and as the shadows lengthened I rolled into town, finding the only gas station and grabbing a juice for a butt break and a chance to look for lodging.
 A hotel showed to be about 50 yards down the road and I swung in to find a quiet oasis.
 It was a nice and cozy lodge, with the owners friendly, the rooms first rate and a small bar and restaurant as well.
 I grabbed the last room and decided to call it an early night and enjoy the fast internet.
 I can’t tell you how many times I’d tried to get a good hotel, only to find out the internet didn’t work worth a crap in the last few weeks.
 I’d gotten so far behind on the ride report and blog it was overwhelming and the time wasted trying to find the next and next hotel with internet was frustrating.

 But not tonight, a king size bed and a nice warm laptop was the plan.
 Fifteen minutes in as I began my first photo upload, the internet stopped.
 Crap I thought and waited for it to cycle back on.
-Forty five minutes later and I was not happy, flying into the lobby to have the wonderful owner tell me they were sorry, but a truck carrying a high load had snagged the phone cable over the road and ripped out a huge section of the line, killing internet for the town.
+Forty five minutes later and I was not happy, heading into the lobby to have the wonderful owner tell me they were sorry, but a truck carrying a high load had snagged the phone cable over the road and ripped out a huge section of the line, killing internet for the town.
 Of course.